Your Survival Guide to Present and Past Tense Verbs

 Eles/Elas/VocêsThey open early on Saturdays.Eles abrem cedo ao sábado.

-Present Tense: Irregular Verb Conjugations
+Present Tense Irregular Verb Conjugations

 Ser vs Estar

-[!tip] How to Think About It
+[!tip] How to think about it

 Both ser and estar mean “to be”.